KevinKra/Notes/certifications/aws/solutions_architect/anotha_one.md

 ---

 # Lambda

+- When you create or update Lambda functions that use environment variables, AWS Lambda encrypts them using the AWS Key Management Service.
+When your Lambda function is invoked, those values are decrypted and made available to the Lambda code.

+The first time you create or update Lambda functions that use environment variables in a region, a default service key is created for you automatically within AWS KMS.
+This key is used to encrypt environment variables.
+However, if you wish to use encryption helpers and use KMS to encrypt environment variables after your Lambda function is created, you must create your own AWS KMS key and choose it instead of the default key.
+The default key will give errors when chosen.
+Creating your own key gives you more flexibility, including the ability to create, rotate, disable, and define access controls, and to audit the encryption keys used to protect your data.

+The option that says: There is no need to do anything because, by default, AWS Lambda already encrypts the environment variables using the AWS Key Management Service is incorrect.
+Although Lambda encrypts the environment variables in your function by default, the sensitive information would still be visible to other users who have access to the Lambda console.
+This is because Lambda uses a default KMS key to encrypt the variables, which is usually accessible by other users.
+The best option in this scenario is to use encryption helpers to secure your environment variables.

 - Lambda functions can’t process long-running processes.
 - Take note that a Lambda function has a **maximum processing time of 15 minutes**.